Looking for support for your finance function? Book a time with an expert.

 Professional services firms, local retail businesses, and family-owned enterprises often thrive with S Corp structures because they rarely need the complex capital structures that institutional investors require.

-Converting from S Corp to C Corp is possible, but creates timing considerations and potential tax complications that can complicate transaction execution.
+Converting from an S Corp to a C Corp is possible, but it creates timing considerations and potential tax complications that can complicate transaction execution.

 Unlock Your Finance Potential